 GAMES FOR YOU TO PLAY AND IMPROVE!

 A simple matching game for 2 to 6 players ages 6 and up.
 Picklet is a very simple matching game suitable for kids and beginner adults.
 Children will be happy to play this game indefinitely.
 Adults may soon feel the need to graduate to more complex games.
 Either way, this game is an exciting and energetic game for the entire family.

 Multi-player solitaire pits you against yourself, to build an efficient, regenerative homestead.

 A competitive card game loosely based on Crazy Eights, wherein players try to match the cards in their hands with the cards at the top of the deck.
 The first player to discard her entire hand wins the game!

 A game of Regenerative Homesteading for 2 - 4 players

-In this game you stake a claim and gradually rearrange the landscape to make it as productive as possible.
+Stake a claim and rearrange the landscape to make it as productive as possible!
 This is a mildly competitive game where land acquisition, pest problems and natural disasters provide opportunities either for competition and cooperation.
-This game is our most active test case at the moment.
-We are getting feedback from local contacts but welcome your own suggestions to make it more interesting and to create more incentives for cooperative play.

 A poker-style game for 2 - 6 players